-In an effort to keep our clients apprised of recent developments in Louisiana workers’ compensation law, member Beth Bernstein summarizes and explains the 17-page Barber decision, which was recently decided by the First Circuit Court of Appeals.
+In an effort to keep our clients apprised of recent developments in Louisiana workers’ compensation law, the following explains the 17-page Barber decision, which was recently decided by the First Circuit Court of Appeals.

 The Barber Case – Background